nhejazi/hejazi/cran-comments.md

 ## Test environments
-* local OS X install, R 3.2.4
+* local OS X install, R 3.3.1
 * win-builder (devel and release)

 ## R CMD check results
 * There were 0 ERRORs.

-* There was 1 WARNING:
+* There were 0 WARNINGs.

-  * LaTeX errors when creating PDF version.

-    This typically indicates Rd problems, but no errors appear in Rdlatex.log

-* There was 1 NOTE:
+* There were 0 NOTEs.

-  * New submission

 ## Downstream dependencies
 * Nothing to report.

 ## Additional Notes
-* Re-submission after adding details to DESCRIPTION.
-No other changes made.
+* Updated submission of package, up from version 0.3.0 to 0.4.0